 Upper respiratory tract infections (URTIs), also known as the common cold, plague many of us each year; generally adults will suffer from two to three colds per year, whereas young children will experience as many as four or five per year.

 The study involved 465 participants, comprised of 241 males and 224 females.
 They were divided into three groups, and two groups were requested to take different combinations of live cultures as a probiotic supplement.
 One group took a single strain ofBidifobacterium lactis Bl-04® bacteria, the second group took a combination of Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07® and the third group took a placebo supplement.
 The results of this study are very clear in demonstrating that the risk of an upper respiratory illness was markedly lower in the Bl-04® group.
 In the group taking the Bl-04® strain of bacteria, the risk of contracting a URTI was reduced by a very impressive 27%.

 Bifidobacterium lactis BI-04® showed a 27% reduction in URTI in the trial

 Interestingly, a recent meta-analysis on vitamin C supplementation in the prevention of the common cold in the general population was reported to be not significant.
 Therefore, as this study indicates, supplementation with live cultures is potentially more beneficial than taking Vitamin C in reducing the risk of contracting the common cold.

-You can find all of the strains mentioned in this article in 'For every day EXTRA Strength'.
+You can find all of the strains mentioned in this article in Every Day EXTRA.